 The power of mentorship programs and millennial employee retention

-According to Forbes.com External Site, millennials will consist of 75 percent of the workforce by 2025 External Site.
-And, from all the research External Site out there, millennials are stereotyped as "job-hoppers" due to a lack of connection to the company and its mission and the work they’re performing.
+According to Forbes.com, millennials will consist of 75 percent of the workforce by 2025 External Site.
+And, according to a Gallup report on the generation External Site, millennials are stereotyped as "job-hoppers" due to a lack of connection to the company and its mission and the work they’re performing.

 With 2025 right around the corner, a mentorship program could be a great start or addition to your workplace culture and employee engagement.
-Did you know: 81 percent of millennials say they'll be committed to their employer External Site for the long-term if they have mentorship program available.
+Did you know: 79 percent of millennials say mentoring is crucial to their career success External Link.

 Mentorship programs are a win-win for your business and employees